Taurida Oblast: Administrative structure

-In 1787 Levkopol and Levkopol county were renamed into Feodosiya and Feodosiya county respectfully.
+In 1787 Levkopol county were renamed into Feodosiya county and its center was moved to Feodosiya.
 In 1791 an administrative seat of Melitopol county was moved to Great Tokmak.

 On 12 December 1796 the oblast was abolished, its territory was redivided into two counties (Aqmescit (former Simferopol) and Perekop) and passed to the Novorossiya Governorate.
 The city of Simferopol name was changed to Aqmescit.